rbisdorff/Digraph3/docSphinx/techDoc.rst

      <techDoc.html#digraphs.Digraph>`_ class.

 * :ref:`graphs-label`
-     Ressources for handling undirected graphs with the root `Graph
+     Resources for handling undirected graphs with the root `Graph
      <techDoc.html#graphs.Graph>`_ class and a brigde to the
      ``digraphs`` module resources.